cocos/cocos-docs/versions/3.0/en/editor/publish/publish-vivo-mini-game.md

 ## vivo Mini Game Environment Resource Management

-The part of vivo mini games that exceed the package size limit must be downloaded through the network.
+Similar to WeChat Mini Games, Vivo Mini Games also have package size limitations.
+The main package size limit for Honor Mini Games is **4MB**, and any content exceeding this limit must be downloaded via network requests.<br>When the package size is too large, you can configure the **Remote Server Address** option in the **Build and Publish** panel to upload low-priority resources to a remote server.
+For more details, please refer to [Uploading Resources to Remote Server](../../asset/cache-manager.md).

-Cocos Creator helps developers to download, cache and manage remote resources.
-For details, please refer to [Resource Management](../../asset/cache-manager.md).
+After the game starts, the engine will automatically download resources from the remote server address.
+Once the resources are downloaded, the engine's cache manager will record the save paths of these resources.
+This information is used to automatically delete some cached game resources when the cache space is insufficient.
+Please refer to [Cache Manager](../../asset/cache-manager.md) for more details.

 ## Reference documentation